Wałbrzych: Middle Ages

 Polish sources indicate the city's predecessor, Lasogród, was an early medieval Slavic settlement whose inhabitants engaged in hunting, honey gathering, and later agriculture.
 Lasogród eventually developed into a defensive fort, the remains of which were destroyed in the 19th century during expansion of the city.
 However, some German sources say no archaeological or written records support notions of an early West Slavic or Lechitic settlement nor the existence of a castle before the late 13th century.
 They also denounce the idea that during the Middle Ages the area of Wałbrzych was part of an unpopulated Silesian forest, known as the Silesian Przesieka.
 In April 2022, a coin hoard was discovered near Wałbrzych dating from the first half of the 13th century.

 According to 17th-century Polish historian Ephraim Naso, Wałbrzych was a small village by 1191.
 This assertion was rejected by 19th-century German sources and by German historian Hugo Weczerka, who says the city was founded between 1290 and 1293, and was mentioned as Waldenberc in 1305.

 He places the city near Nowy Dwór (Neuhaus), built by Bolko I the Strict of the Silesian Piasts.
 The city website, however, cites the building of the castle as a separate event in 1290.
 A part of Nowy Dwór castle, a manor built in the 17th century, was destroyed in the 19th century.
 Nevertheless, the region became part of Poland after the establishment of the state under the Piast dynasty in the 10th century and during the fragmentation of the realm, it was part of various Polish-ruled duchies, the last of which was the Duchy of Świdnica until 1392, later it was also part of the Bohemian Crown and Hungary.

+In the late Middle Ages, it was a centre for silver and lead mining.
 The settlement was first mentioned as a town in 1426, but it did not receive the rights to hold markets or other privileges due to the competition of nearby towns and the insignificance of the local landlords.
 Subsequently, the city became the property of the Silesian knightly families, initially the Schaffgotsches in 1372, later the Czettritzes, and from 1738, the Höchberg family, owners of Książ Castle.